openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 In both cases, the data already needs to reside within Earth Engine as an *ImageCollection asset*, whose ID needs to be filled in the respective field.

 In case you want to use the *NICFI Level-1 basemaps*, you can use the already existing assets within Earth Engine, given that you enabled the access feature as explained `here <https://docs.sepal.io/en/latest/setup/nicfi.html>`_.
-The NICFI Level-1 assets are splitted by continent and have the following Asset IDs:
+The NICFI Level-1 assets are split by continent and have the following Asset IDs:

 -   projects/planet-nicfi/assets/basemaps/africa
 -   projects/planet-nicfi/assets/basemaps/asia